wchnicholas/CSP_Nterm_yeast_display/README.md

-This README describes the scripts used for analyzing the deep mutational scanning of CSP N-terminal domain using yeast display.
+This README describes the scripts used for analyzing the deep mutational scanning of circumsporozoite protein (CSP) N-terminal domain from Plasmodium falciparum using yeast display.
 Antibody 5D5 was used for selection.

 ### REQUIREMENTS:
 * [Python](https://www.python.org/) version 2.7